hephaestus-compiler-project/types-bug-study-artifact/docs/characteristics.rst

 Named Arguments
 ^^^^^^^^^^^^^^^

-The test case contains a function that takes named arguments (TODO only).
+The test case contains a function that takes named arguments (Kotlin, Scala, and Groovy only).

 Example: